Illustrative Case Study — Composite Scenario

 Historic Victorian Mansion Restoration

-From deteriorating to distinguished: How we brought a 133-year-old Victorian mansion back to its original glory while meeting modern preservation standards.
+From deteriorating to distinguished: how a 130-plus-year-old Victorian mansion comes back to its original glory while meeting modern preservation standards.

 8 Week Project